How can I get cheap student home insurance?

 What does student home contents insurance cover?

-This will vary among insurance providers but, in most cases, your policy will cover you for any damage or theft of your personal belongings that takes place within your accommodation.
+The terms of your policy will differ, depending on your insurance provider.
+But, in most cases, you’ll be covered for any damage or theft of your personal belongings that takes place at your student house or accommodation.

 - Mobile phones, tablets and laptops